DyutideeptaB/Cognition_Bytes_by_Dyutideepta/_posts/2025-09-15-quantum-leap.md

 ---
 layout: post
 title: "Quantum Frontiers: Reflections from my visit to Quanfluence"
-date: 2025-09-22
+date: 2025-09-21
 permalink: /blog/quantum-leap/
 ---

-Quantum computing is no longer a distant theoretical promise.
-It is rapidly becoming a transformative technology with profound implications for science, industry, and society.
+### ⚛️ *Quantum computing is no longer a distant theoretical promise.
+It is rapidly becoming a transformative technology with profound implications for science, industry, and society.*

+---

 Recently, I had the opportunity to visit a top innovation startup - [Quanfluence](https://quanfluence.com/), established in 2021, is a pioneering photonic quantum computing company in Bangalore, India, and to witness firsthand how abstract concepts of quantum physics are being translated into tangible hardware.
 Mr [Biman Chattopadhyay](https://www.linkedin.com/in/biman-chattopadhyay-532a6753/?originalSubdomain=in) and his team at [Quanfluence](https://quanfluence.com/) shared very insightful information and enthusiastically walked me through their laboratory.
 As a Physicist and Deep Tech professional, I found the experience particularly insightful: it offered a rare glimpse into how cutting-edge experiments in quantum optics are converging with scalable engineering, and how these developments resonate both with academic research and industrial needs.

 ![Picture](/assets/images/IMG-20250801-WA0010.jpg "Quanfluence Micro Chip")

 ---

-### Quantum Principles in Action
+### ⚖️ Quantum Principles in Action

 At its core, quantum information science is built on principles that redefine what computation can achieve.